 Island Health inspections

-Island Health Tobacco Enforcement Officers carry out routine and complaint inspections to monitor compliance with the provincial Tobacco Control Act and regulation including:
+Island Health Tobacco Enforcement Officers carry out routine and complaint inspections to monitor compliance with the provincial Tobacco and Vapour Products Control Act and regulation including:

-- Inspections involving minor test shoppers – staff under the age of 19 who try to purchase tobacco from retailers; and
+- Inspections involving minor test shoppers – staff under the age of 19 who try to purchase tobacco and vapour products from retailers; and

 - Routine and complaint inspections to monitor compliance with retailer signage, display and promotion.